tsdh/clj-miniconcat/README.md

 18
 ```

-Of course, there's also the branching word `:if`.
+Of course, there's also the branching word `:if` which consumes the three
+top-most items from the stack: the condition, a then quotation, and an else
+quotation.
+The clojure rule of truthiness applies: `false` and `nil` are
+falsy, everything else is truthy.

 ```
 user> (run-concat 2 :neg? ["Math is broken"] ["Math still works"] :if)